 Student Employment Experience Development (SEED) - Employers

-• Provide a wage subsidy to non-profit organizations, First Nation communities and municipalities to help them provide quality summer employment to students;
+• Provides a wage subsidy to non-profit organisations, First Nations communities and municipalities to help them provide summer employment to students;

-• Provide a valuable work experience for students, experiential learning, mentoring and coaching;
+• Provides a work experience for students, experiential learning, mentoring and coaching;

-• Help students develop and build transferable skills and/or find employment in their field of study;
+• Helps students develop and build transferable skills and/or find employment in their field of study;

-• Enhance students’ employment prospects upon completion of their studies; and,
+• Enhances students’ employment prospects upon completion of their studies; and

-• Enable students to finance the continuation of their education.
+• Enables students to finance the continuation of their education.

 • First Nations communities